 Quantitative with added qualitative research

 Quantitative data uses open-ended questions to explain the numbers.
-But in many cases it doesn’t explain anything because respondents have failed to fill in the boxes or the responses are insufficiently detailed.
+But in many cases it doesn’t explain anything because respondents failed to fill in the boxes or the responses were insufficiently detailed.
 The data can also be costly to collect and cumbersome to analyse.

-However, designing more creative qualitative-quantitative research can assess and improve products.
+However, combined qualitative-quantitative research can both assess and improve products.
 From food and drink to media and beyond.
 In a recent project, respondents tasted and critiqued a number of competitive food products.
-Research was undertaken in a high traffic places so people could be recruited off the street into a hall.
-After gathering consumers’ responses on a questionnaire we understood their reasoning as well as brand fit and opportunities for product improvement.
+Research was undertaken in a high traffic places in order to recruit people off the street into a hall.
+Then after gathering consumers’ responses on a questionnaire, we understood their reasoning as well as revealed brand fit and new product development opportunities.

-This work was hugely beneficial in providing clear guidance and recommendations for product and brand refinement.
+This work was hugely beneficial in providing clear guidance and recommendations for both brand and product development.
 It was also very cost-effective.
-The same techniques apply equally to services as well as products.

-It’s the same with packaging research, for example, at the pack refinement stage when a clear read on issues such as stand-out, and reasoning is required.
-By co-opting a minimum of 100 consumers to check a mocked-up retail fixture rotated with current and proposed new packs and asking them to complete a short questionnaire.
+These techniques also apply to other categories, and challenges.
+For example, to assess packaging, or merchandising.
+When refining packaging, a clear read on issues such as stand-out, and reasoning is required.
+By co-opting a minimum of 100 consumers to review a mocked-up retail fixture rotated with current and proposed new packs and complete a short questionnaire.
 By identifying the appealing packs and critiquing them within the visual noise of a fixture, a numerical assessment of stand-out is obtainable.
-Adding in a qualitative discussion allows deconstruction and analysis on the pack elements.
+Subsequent qualitative discussion then allows deconstruction and analysis of the pack elements.
 Also reconstruction of the ideal pack design.

 Concluding the quantitative vs. qualitative research debate, there will always be a role for ‘pure’ quantitative and qualitative research approaches.
-However, research doesn’t need pigeon-holing into either quantitative or qualitative.
+However, research doesn’t need pigeon-holing into either quantitative or qualitative methods.